xyzhang30/Breakout_Game/doc/PLAN.md

 ## Power-up Ideas

- * Idea #1: adds 3 balls to clear blocks
+ * Idea #1: adds 1 ball to clear blocks (as long as there is at least one ball on the screen, if one of the two balls goes off the bottom of the screen, the player does not lose lives)

  * Idea #2: makes the paddle 1.5 times the original length (easier to catch the ball)

  * Idea #3: adds 1 extra life

+ * Idea #4: speeds up the ball (bad power up)

 ## Cheat Key Ideas